abdallahmagdy15/ITI_attendanceSystem/README.md

   #### Attendance page
   - sub admin can search for employees by their name and add to list to confirm their attendance
   - a confirmation modal will appear
-  - you can type employee code directly
+  - sub admin can type employee code directly

   #### Admin Panel
-  - admin panel contains master-detail-detail reports
+  - admin panel contains master-detail-detail reports for all employees attendance
   - admin can select the sub admin from all employees tab
   - admin can sort reports tables (asc or desc)
   - admin can search for specific employee by his name